National Medical Research Center of Cardiology: History

 On May 16, 1973, the first clinical echocardiographic study was carried out at the institute.
 Yuri Belenkov, an employee of the institute, becomes a pioneer in the development and implementation of this diagnostic method into wide practice.
 In 1975, by a decree of the Council of Ministers of the USSR, the All-Union Cardiology Research Center (VKSC) was created, the composition of which was constantly increasing, and by 1981 it included the Research Institute of Cardiology named after.
 A. L. Myasnikova, Institute of Experimental Cardiology and Institute of Preventive Cardiology.
 On June 5 of the same year, in the Department of Emergency Cardiology of the VKSC, for the first time in the world, a patient with myocardial infarction underwent thrombolysis using intracoronary administration of fibrinolysin at a dose 10 times lower than with intravenous administration, which led to the creation of a new method of treatment - thrombolytic therapy.

 On August 24, 1982 The Institute of Clinical Cardiology and the Institute of Experimental Cardiology move to a new complex of 26 buildings on 3rd Cherepkovskaya Street.
 The work of a group of architects (I.M.
 Vinogradsky, V.K.
 Legoshin and others) on this complex of buildings was awarded the USSR State Prize in Literature, Art and Architecture in 1990.

 In 1984, the Department of Cardiac Surgery was opened, headed by Academician R.S.
 Akchurin.
 In 1988, the Institute of Preventive Cardiology was withdrawn from the VKSC, which was later transformed into the Center for Preventive Medicine.
-In 1996, by a order of the Government of Russia, the center received the name of the Russian Cardiology Research and Production Complex (RKNPC) of the Ministry of Health of Russia.
+In 1996, by an order of the Government of Russia, the center received the name of the Russian Cardiology Research and Production Complex (RKNPC) of the Ministry of Health of Russia.

 In 2016, plans were announced for the reconstruction and expansion of building 9b of the RKNPC, which houses the cardio-reanimation ward The reconstruction provides for a change in the space-planning decisions of the building, with placement on the first floor of a therapeutic inpatient department for 30 beds.